The non-stabilizerness of fermionic Gaussian states

 with the probability distribution $\tilde{\pi}$ defined by

 The filtered SREs in Eqs.~\eqref{eq:fsre} and~\eqref{eq:fsre_prob} are motivated, as in Ref.~\cite{Turkeshi_2023_2}, by the need to remove trivial contributions from the operatorial entropies, which lead to anomalously large weights for typical states.
-The only difference with Ref.~\cite{Turkeshi_2023_2} is that, for pure fermionic Gaussian states, we also remove the parity operator, which is a trivial symmetry of these states.
-Details on the sample estimation of the filtered SREs are provided in the Appendix~\ref{appendix1}. \\
+The only difference with Ref.~\cite{Turkeshi_2023_2} is that, for pure fermionic Gaussian states, we also remove the parity operator, which is a trivial symmetry of these states.\rednewnew{The filtered SREs in Eq.\ref{eq:fsre} inherit the monotonicity properties of conventional SREs when restricted to parity-preserving operations (even though, in principle, they could allow for a broader set of free operations than the standard SRE).
+Details on the sample estimation of the filtered SREs and the associated sources of errors are provided in the Appendix~\ref{appendix1}.} \\

 \paragraph{Majorana Sampling. ---} Sampling from the set of Pauli strings $\hat{\pmb{P}}$, or equivalently from the set of configurations $\pmb{x}$, with a size of $D^2=2^{2L}$, may seem exponentially difficult at first glance.
 To overcome this challenge, we express the full probability in terms of conditional and prior (or marginal) probabilities as follows: